TheHarlander/Comp240/README.md

 ## How we came about
 Old Crescent Studios was founded in 2017 by Dean Harland and Emiljano Kurbiba during their time at Falmouth University studying BSc Computing for Games.
-The first game they worked on was Rowing Simulator,
+The current game we are working on is Rowing Simulator, this laughter filled game is the first of many on the path of the studio.

 ## Projects